 5. FamowWood Latex Wood Filler

-This wood repair epoxy product works well as an exterior wood filler which is why our team made it one of our best wood fillers.
+This wood repair epoxy product works well as an exterior wood filler which is why I made it one of my best wood fillers.
 The FamowWood Latex Wood Filler formula has a viscous consistency that only requires you, your wood putty knife, and the hole in your wood surface.

 This product doesn’t crack or shrink, making it ideal for fixing large holes and splits.
 However, you will have to move fast if you want to apply it before it dries in 15 minutes.
 You can use this product both indoors and outdoors.
 Also, it comes in 11 colors.
 You can pick one closest to your deck’s natural tint.